mdibella-dev/mdb-license-management/README.md

 # mdb-lizenzverwaltung
-Plugin zur Integration einer Bildrechteverwaltung in die Mediathek von WordPress.
+Plugin to integrate an image rights management into the media library of WordPress.

 __Contributors:__ mdibella-dev